 The bronze St. Francis, patron saint of animals, was sculpted by Clara Huntington (Henry's daughter), cast in 1924-26, and bequeathed to the Huntington in 1965.
 Two other sculptures at the east side of the lily ponds were purchased by Mr. Huntington in 1910.
-One, a stone fountain ornament depicting a seahorse emerging from an acanthus leaf, and the other a gothic vasque (stone basin) on eight columns from the 15th century.
+One is a stone fountain ornament depicting a seahorse emerging from an acanthus leaf, and the other is a gothic vasque (stone basin) on eight columns from the 15th century.

 After centuries of cultivation, today’s water lilies are a mixture of many cultivated kinds.
 They bloom in various hues from mid-spring through mid-autumn.
 Along the shores of the uppermost pond is the very same species of papyrus (Cyperus papyrus) that was used to make writing paper in ancient Egypt.
 Don’t miss the summer-flowering lotus (Nelumbo nucifera), which usually blooms in mid-July.
 First planted here in 1905, these magnificent relatives of the water lily unfurl pink and white flowers eight or nine inches wide.

 West of the ponds is the conifer collection with several landmark trees, including one known to be the largest specimen in the United States: Taiwania cryptomerioides, a redwood relative native to Taiwan and China, planted about 1908.
 Another landmark, the Dawn Redwood (Metasequoia glyptostroboides), had been known only from fossils until the discovery of a living tree in 1948.
 Native to a small area of China, it is a relative of California’s coast redwood (Sequoia sempervirens).